 If you're not familiar with setting up protocols and readout-definitions, this should help.

-If you're not familiar with batch fields, this article explains.
+If you're not familiar with molecule/entity and batch fields, this article explains.

 For protocol readout definitions: